Anglican Church of India

 The Anglican Church of India (ACI) is a union of independent Anglican churches in India.
-It is not currently a member of the worldwide Anglican Communion whose titular leader is the Archbishop of Canterbury.
+It is not currently a member of the worldwide Anglican Communion.

 In 1947, the Church of South India (CSI) was formed in newly independent India as a united church of Anglicans, Baptists, Basel Mission, Lutherans and Presbyterians.
 The Church of South India accepted an order of uniformity in worship and practice which was at odds with some aspects of Anglican tradition.
 Traditional Anglicans in the CSI did not accept this and there was a provision for separation within a period of 30 years from the CSI.
 Therefore, in 1964, some Anglicans decided to withdraw from the CSI and re-established the Anglican Church of India on 24 August 1964.
+Another reason was the struggle between Dalit Christians and the more dominant Saint Thomas Anglicans.

 V. J. Stephen was consecrated as a bishop by Anglican bishops from the United States and Africa and also by an "Anglicanised" Evangelical bishop from Kerala, India, on 5 May 1966.

 Even though the church was re-established in 1964, the synod of the Anglican Church of India was only formed in 1990 at Kottayam.
 The synod consists of all the diocesan bishops, clergy secretaries, lay leaders of the dioceses and church-related organisations and representatives of each diocese and independent churches.
 Independent churches function where there are not enough congregations to form a diocese and are also given representation in the synod.
 Archbishop Stephen Vattappara serves as the chairman of the synod and also as the Metropolitan of the Anglican Church of India.

+In 2021, the ACI formed the "Anglican Bishops Council of India" with the Continuing Evangelical Episcopal Communion which sees itself as part of Global Fellowship of Confessing Anglicans.